SteveNoyes/productPreviewCardComponent/README.md

 ### Useful resources

-[The Markdown Guide](https://www.markdownguide.org/) - This helped me for XYZ reason.
+- [The Markdown Guide](https://www.markdownguide.org/) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.

 - [Reset CSS](https://meyerweb.com/eric/tools/css/reset/) - This helped me for XYZ reason.
+I really liked this pattern and will use it going forward.

+- [Stick to Bottom](https://dev.to/nehalahmadkhan/how-to-make-footer-stick-to-bottom-of-web-page-3i14) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.

 ## Author